 The options become much broader and more difficult to filter for those in favor of the online approach.
 A strong starting point is to seek out some reliable sources that rank the quality of AA in Graphic Design programs.
 While some of these may be limited to offline programs, most of them will have online options worth looking at.
 Other resources offer ranked lists of online AA programs specifically designed for the digital learner.
-A few online programs which often receive high ratings include The Academy of Art University, Miami International University of Art & Design, and The University of Phoenix.
+A few online programs which often receive high ratings include The Academy of Art University and The University of Phoenix.

 Once you have your shortlist of programs, the next consideration is the curriculum, internship opportunities, and general degree scope.

 Graphic Design Curriculum

 The AA student is studying to be a functional specialist right out of the gates.
 That means a hands-on curriculum combining art theory, software skills, marketing know-how, and sometimes a bit of psychology regarding how users will experience certain visual environments.
 The objective of the curriculum is to build a customized portfolio for each student, both proofing and demonstrating the technical abilities required to succeed in the workplace.
 It’s worth touching on each of the main points in the curriculum in detail.